TufayelLUS/44-Control-Firewatch-Automated-Monitoring-And-Alert-Bot/README.md

-# 44-Control Firewatch Automated Monitoring And Alert Bot
+# 44-Control Firewatch Monitoring And Telegram Alert Bot
 This is a Python-powered automated fire alert monitoring bot that tracks the 44-control.net website for fire alerts and sends telegram alerts upon new incidents identified

 # How does it work?